jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 - **Decrease value (e.g., 0.5)**: Makes turning less sensitive
 - **Increase value (e.g., 1.0)**: Makes turning more sensitive

-## Other Subsystem Configuration
+## Other Subsystems Configuration

 ### Step 1: Open robot-config.cpp
-Navigate to `src/robot-config.cpp` and locate the motor definitions.
+Navigate to `src/robot-config.cpp` and locate the `other subsystems` section.

 ### Step 2: Configure Subsystem Motors
-Find the motor definitions for your subsystems:
+Add the motor definitions for your other subsystems:

 ```cpp
 // Intake motors